-The Acid Rain Program is already being viewed around the world as the prototype for tackling emerging environmental issues.
-The allowance trading system capitalizes on the power of the marketplace to reduce SO2 emissions in the most cost-effective manner possible.
+The Acid Rain Program is already being viewed around the

+world as the prototype for tackling emerging environmental issues.
+The allowance trading system capitalizes on the power of the marketplace to reduce SQ emissions in the most cost-effective manner possible.
 The permitting program allows sources the flexibility to tailor and update their compliance strategy based on their individual circumstances.

-The continuous emission monitoring system provides the accurate accounting of emissions necessary to make the program work, and the excess emissions penalties provide strong incentives for self-enforcement.
+The continuous emission monitoring system lends the credibility necessary to make the program work, and the excess emissions penalties provide strong incentives for self-enforcement.
 Each of these separate components contributes to the effective working of an integrated program that lets market incentives do the work to achieve cost-effective emissions reductions.